kshitij63/WikiSearch/README.md

 1-Retrofit(Networking)
 2-Piccaso(Image loading)
-3-ViewModel and LiveData(for efficiently updating data to UI and Lifecycle independebcy) 4-Recyclerview and cardview
+3-ViewModel and LiveData(for efficiently updating data to UI and Lifecycle independency).
+4-Recyclerview and cardview.

 About-

-MainACtivity-Main searching activity that shows the results of the search made by the user.
+MainACtivity-Main searching screen that shows the results of the search made by the user.
 DetailWebViewActivity- Screen that open the wikipedia page of particular selected item from the list in the web view.
 Used searchwidget to maintain search suggestions.